EthanShenx/mitoSpotter/README.md

 - `--prefix`: Custom prefix for output filenames

-This step is expected to take around 30s.
+This step is expected to take no longer than 30s.

 ```bash
 python scripts/02_fasta_split_by_id.py \